 This combination of ease-of-use and perceived accessibility likely make Robinhood a more attractive platform to lower-FICO score users, who are traditionally less educated and who earn less than their higher-credit score counterparts.

 Lastly, Robinhood, as discussed in the WSJ article mentioned above represents, to some, an opportunity to get out from under debt.
-Millennials, who make up a large share of Robinhood’s users, have on average $28,000 in debt in a world where wage stagnation has made paying debt down more difficult than ever.
+Millennials, $28,000 in debt in a world where wage stagnation has made paying debt down more difficult than ever.
 To people in this situation, the promise of returns on investment provides hope of debt relief.

 The transaction-related data used in this report was collected from 1.5 million unique transactions made by 4,978 Stilt users between February 1, 2020 and Jan 28, 2021.
 All credit score-related data was collected from the same Stilt users during the same period.